 The scheme makes a distinction between the social-economic system (blue) and the physical, spatial system (brown) which creates the conditions for the social-economic system.
 The two main activities in the social-economic system will be carried out by one organisation, taking care of daily management and strategies and is controlled by a supervising council in which all relevant stakeholders are represented.
 That includes the stakeholders responsible for the area and the buildings.
 Now we have to add government.
 First of all because the plans have to fit into the legal plans of (local) government.
 Also the university, for example, will have its own policy that can be relevant for the development.
 Now we have a model that is recognisable in several science parks in The Netherlands (figure 5).

 Figure 4: in search for a governance structure – starting position

 Figure 5: The extended scheme

 Problem is, however, that daily management has no direct control over the physical environment.
-In many of the Dutch cases this doesn’t hamper the functioning of daily management, although it is often said that it makes a coordinated management of the estate less easier and asks for more coordination than would be necessary.
+In many of the Dutch cases this doesn’t hamper the functioning of daily management, although it is often said that it makes coordinated management of the estate less easy and asks for more coordination than would be necessary.
 Therefore, the next step in the model is to give the ecosystem management organisation the mandate to take care of the area and real estate management Figure 6).
 To complete the picture we can add the linkages between the central management organisation and external parties that offer financial solutions, which are of great importance for the companies and institutions working in the innovation area.
 Stakeholders in the Utrecht Science Park are now together exploring the possibilities for such a model.

 Figure 6: Final scheme